urob-ctu/classification/README.md

 ## Getting started

-To begin your journey with this assignment, follow these simple steps:
+To be able to start with the assignments, follow these simple steps:

 1. **Clone the Repository**: Start by cloning this repository to your local computer.
 Use the following command in your
    terminal: